 Are Boxers aggressive

-Since owning Bruno, I’ve went out of my way to meet other Boxers and Boxer owners.
-Every person that I’ve met that I would consider a caring and affectionate dog owner that has a Boxer, the Boxer is not aggressive.
+Since owning Bruno, I’ve gone out of my way to meet other Boxers and Boxer owners.
+Every person I’ve met that I would consider a caring and affectionate dog owner with a Boxer, the Boxer is not aggressive.

-Make sure they get enough exercise (they need a lot!) and there’s no reason for aggression.
+Ensure they get enough exercise (they need a lot!), and there’s no reason for aggression.

-Bruno made it to about 12 years which is apparently at the top end of their life expectancy.
+Bruno made it to about 12 years, apparently at the top end of their life expectancy.
 So you’ll have around a decade to hang out with your energetic and hilarious buddy.

 Bruno grew old gracefully and never got tired of the tennis balls and frisbees he found, right up to his last days.

 Bruno had a few medical problems but nothing serious.
-Boxers are susceptible to a number of ailments, however, so you’ll want to keep him up to date on his medical visits.
+However, boxers are susceptible to several ailments, so you’ll want to keep him up to date on his medical visits.